quantopian/coal-mine/README.md

 ### Watching a cron job

-     0 0 * * * my-backup-script.sh && (curl http://nights-watch-server/fbkvlsby &>/dev/null)
+     0 0 * * * my-backup-script.sh && (curl http://coal-mine-server/fbkvlsby &>/dev/null)

 Or use use the CLI!
 -------------------

-Use `nwcli` to send commands to the server from the same host or from any other host where Night's Watch is installed.
-You can either configure it:
+Use `cmcli` to send commands to the server from the same host or from any other host where Coal Mine is installed.
+You can either configure
+it:

-    nwcli configure --host nights-watch-server --port 8080 --auth_key [auth_key in nights-watch.ini]
+    cmcli configure --host coal-mine-server --port 8080 --auth_key [auth_key in coal-mine.ini]

 Or specify `--host`, `--port`, and/or `--auth-key` on the command line of each invocation.

 Some example commands:

-    nwcli create --help
+    cmcli create --help
     # $((60*60*25)) is 25 hours
-    nwcli create --name 'My Second Watcher' --periodicity $((60*60*25)) nwcli delete --slug 'my-second-watcher'
+    cmcli create --name 'My Second Canary' --periodicity $((60*60*25)) cmcli delete --slug 'my-second-canary'

-Run `nwcli --help` for more information.
+Run `cmcli --help` for more information.

 Server configuration
 --------------------

-Create <tt>nights-watch.ini</tt> in the current directory, or
+Create <tt>coal-mine.ini</tt> in the current directory, or
 <tt>/etc</tt>, or <tt>/usr/local/etc</tt>, or modify the list of
-directories hear the top of <tt>main()</tt> in
-<tt>nights-watch.py</tt> if you want to put it somewhere else.
+directories hear the top of <tt>main()</tt> in <tt>server.py</tt> if you want to put it somewhere else.

 Here's what can go in the config file: